-paid for his labors by the insurance companies, and that one of the courts involved called his conduct "unprofessional."
-Maccracken, however, explains Buchan's behavior with the suggestion that "he seems to have thought of himself as an arbitrator."
-In this sympathetic characterization Maccracken follows Gleed, whose "Annual Report" asserts that "[t]he transaction, as far as Buchan was concerned, became an arbitration, with himself as arbitrator."
-Gleed also maintains (and Maccracken repeats) that Buchan became involved in the matter only after Brown begged his own father for assistance and the father retained Buchan to represent his son.
-Buchan's actions as described by Maccracken seemed questionable; nevertheless, as a naïve reader I was prepared to accept the historian's forgiving explanation and ascribe my reaction to a (perhaps excessively) nuanced sense of the boundaries of acceptable professional conduct, instilled in me a century later in a far different legal environment.
+Maccracken's account does hint at a certain complexity that arises from the role of Buchan, the lawyer who persuaded Brown to sign the affidavit.
+He notes that although the insurance companies always referred to Bu chan as Brown's "own attorney," he was paid for his labors by the insurance companies, and that one of the courts involved called his conduct "unprofessional."
+107 Maccracken, however, explains Buchan's behavior with the suggestion that "he seems to have thought of himself as an arbitrator."
+108 In this sympathetic characterization Maccracken follows Gleed, whose "Annual Report" asserts that "[t]he transaction, as far as Buchan was concerned, became an arbitration, with himself as arbitrator."
+109 Gleed also maintains (and Maccracken repeats) that Buchan became involved in the matter only after Brown begged his own father for assistance and the father retained Buchan to represent his son.
+110 Buchan's actions as described by Maccracken seemed questionable; nevertheless, as a naïve reader I was prepared to accept the historian's forgiving explanation and ascribe my reaction to a (perhaps excessively) nuanced sense of the boundaries of acceptable professional conduct, instilled in me a century later in a far different legal environment.
 But further reading led me back to Buchan's behavior, and caused me to re-examine my tolerant first conclusion.

-The only documents evincing legal representation were signed after Brown agreed to the affidavit Buchan had composed for his signature.
-There were two such documents, both also prepared by Buchan.
-The one executed by Brown, dated the same day he signed the affidavit, authorized Buchan to "make arrangements, if he can, with the insurance companies for a settlement of the Hillmon case, by them stopping all pursuit and prosecution of myself and John H. Hillmon, if suit for money is stopped and policies surrendered to the companies."
-The second, dated the next day, was executed by an agent of the insurance companies; it "authorized and employed" Buchan to procure and surrender the policies of insurance on the life of John Hillmon.
-Buchan himself would testify later that the only pay he received in the matter came from the insurance companies.
-He bridled at the suggestion that there was anything improper about this, saying that he "was in the habit of taking fees for his work."
+The day after the affidavit was signed, another document was executed, this one by an agent of the insurance companies; it "authorized and employed" Buchan to procure and surrender the policies of insurance on the life of John Hillmon.111 Buchan himself would testify later that the only pay he received in the matter came from the insurance companies.
+He bridled at the suggestion that there was anything improper about this, saying that he "was in the habit of taking fees for his work."112